-In reference to the topology above, sending a package from the Sirius OBC to the Sirius TCMTM or vice versa, the routing address will be 1-3.
+In the topology above, sending a package from the OBC to the TCM or vice versa, the routing address will be 1-3.

-In addition to this, each end node, Sirius OBC or Sirius TCM, has one or more logical address(es) to help distinguish between different applications or services running on the same node.
+Each end node, Sirius OBC or Sirius TCM, also has one or more logical address(es) to help distinguish between different applications or services running on the same node.
 The logical address complements the path address and must be included in a SpaceWire packet.